Permaculture: Rainwater harvesting

 Rainwater collection is a common practice of permaculture.

 Rainwater harvesting is the accumulation and storage of rainwater for reuse before it runs off or reaches the aquifer.
 It has been used to provide drinking water, water for livestock, and water for irrigation, as well as other typical uses.
 Rainwater collected from the roofs of houses and local institutions can make an important contribution to the availability of drinking water.
 It can supplement the water table and increase urban greenery.
 Water collected from the ground, sometimes from areas which are specially prepared for this purpose, is called stormwater harvesting.

-Greywater is wastewater generated from domestic activities such as laundry, dishwashing, and bathing, which can be recycled for uses such as landscape irrigation and constructed wetlands.
-Greywater is largely sterile, but not potable (drinkable).

 Keyline design is a technique for maximizing the beneficial use of water resources.
 It was developed in Australia by farmer and engineer P. A. Yeomans.
 Keyline refers to a contour line extending in both directions from a keypoint.
 Plowing above and below the keyline provides a watercourse that directs water away from a purely downhill course to reduce erosion and encourage infiltration.
-It is used in designing drainage systems.